OliverM/omhome/README.md

 - Generate index-creation functions using Enlive
   - Build xml feeds for each topic/keyword
   - allow mini-articles to be woven in to main index only, if they're not given tags?
+  - move all index generation to the meta-posts setup
 - Integration (on those index pages & the post template):
   - twitter
   - github activity